MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-UnifiedGroup.md

 Use the New-UnifiedGroup cmdlet to create Microsoft 365 Groups in your cloud-based organization.
 To add members, owners, and subscribers to Microsoft 365 Groups, use the Add-UnifiedGroupLinks cmdlet.

+**Note**:
-**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
+We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

+**Note**:
+The New-UnifiedGroup cmdlet is not supported to be used under ApplicationID context, instead of the cmdlet, we recommend using related Graph API to create new Microsoft 365 group.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).